Danger Level: 2/5

 Understanding how pantry moths (indian meal moths) behave helps prevent infestations

-Pantry Moths (Indian Meal Moths) behavior and habitat
+Signs You Have Pantry Moths (Indian Meal Moths)

 Larvae feed on grains, cereals, dried fruit, nuts, pet food, bird seed, and many other stored products.
 They spin silken webbing in food, often creating clumps.
-Adults don't eat—they only reproduce.
-Complete lifecycle takes 4-6 weeks, allowing rapid population growth.
+Adults don't eat.
+They live only to reproduce.
+Complete lifecycle takes 4-6 weeks, which is why a small problem turns into a big one fast.

 Dangers